 Tanjung Batu → Derawan by speedboat (about 20 minutes, transfer by the resort)

-I arrived at dusk in Derawan.
-Happy to spend the first night on an Indonesian island rather than a lousy concrete city like Tarakan ...
-And to attack the first dives the next day!
+I arrived at nightfall in Derawan.
+I'm very happy to spend this first Indonesian night on an island rather than in an ugly concrete town like Tarakan...
+And to be able to start the first dives the next day!

 Good to know: Berau ↔ Tarakan ↔ Tawau by plane